transloadit/uppy/website/src/docs/aws-s3-multipart.md

 The `@uppy/aws-s3-multipart` plugin has the following configurable options:

-### `limit: 0`
+### `limit: 5`

 The maximum amount of chunks to upload simultaneously.
-Set to `0` to disable limiting.
+This affects [`prepareUploadParts()`](#prepareUploadParts-file-partData) as well; after the initial batch of `limit` parts is presigned, a minimum of `limit / 2` rounded up will be presigned at a time.
+You should set the limit carefully.
+Setting it to a value too high could cause issues where the presigned URLs begin to expire before the chunks they are for start uploading.
+Too low and you will end up with a lot of extra round trips to your server (or Companion) than necessary to presign URLs.
+If the default chunk size of 5MB is used, a `limit` between 5 and 15 is recommended.

+For example, with a 50MB file and a `limit` of 5 we end up with 10 chunks.
+5 of these are presigned in one batch, then 3, then 2, for a total of 3 round trips to the server via [`prepareUploadParts()`](#prepareUploadParts-file-partData) and 10 requests sent to AWS via the presigned URLs generated.

 ### `retryDelays: [0, 1000, 3000, 5000]`

-When uploading a chunk fails, automatically try again after the millisecond intervals specified in this array.
+When uploading a chunk to S3 using a presigned URL fails, automatically try again after the millisecond intervals specified in this array.
 By default, we first retry instantly; if that fails, we retry after 1 second; if that fails, we retry after 3 seconds, etc.

 Set to `null` to disable automatic retries, and fail instantly if any chunk fails to upload.